Pittsburgh Steelers acquire CB Jalen Ramsey from the Miami Dolphins for S Minkah Fitzpatrick | TSN

 Jalen Ramsey finally has his trade.

-ESPN's Adram Schefter reports the Miami Dolphins have dealt the All-Pro corner to the Pittsburgh Steelers in exchange for safety Minkah Fitzpatrick.
+According to multiple reports, the Miami Dolphins have dealt the All-Pro corner and tight end Jonnu Smith to the Pittsburgh Steelers in exchange for safety Minkah Fitzpatrick.

 The deal comes with an adjusted contract that will see Ramsey earn an additional $1.5 million in 2025.